Rahul212003/OLA-DATA-ANALYSIS-Project/README.md

 ## 🚀 How to Run This Project

 1. Clone or download the repo
-2. Open the Excel file: `OLA PROJECT.xlsx`
+2. Open the Excel file: OLA PROJECT DATASET
-3. Open the Power BI file: `OLA DATA ANALYSIS PROJECT1.pbix`
+3. Open the Power BI file: OLA PROJECT DASHBOARD
 4. Use SQL queries with your database engine( MySQL )

 ---